HanL1223/JR_Recommender/projects/cafe-analytics/README.md

 ### Set Up Google Cloud Platform (GCP) Credentials

 1. If you don't already have a Google Cloud Platform (GCP) account, you'll need to create one.
 Visit [Google Cloud Platform](https://cloud.google.com/) to sign up.
-2. Create a new project or use an existing one.
-(Note: You may incur charges for using GCP services, so review pricing information.)
-3. Enable the BigQuery API for your project.
-Access this from the GCP Console under APIs & Services > Library.
-4. (Recommended) Set up authentication by creating a service account key.
-Navigate to IAM & Admin > Service accounts, select your service account or create a new one, and then create a new key in JSON format.
-Securely save this JSON file on your computer.
-   - Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to point to the location of your service account key JSON file.
-Run the following command in the terminal or command prompt:

-       ```bash
-       export GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/service-account-key.json"
-       ```

-       Replace "/path/to/your/service-account-key.json" with the actual path to your service account key JSON file.
+2. Provide your account details to the project administrator to grant you access to the cafe sales data in Google BigQuery.
-5. (Easier Solution, not recommended for production) Use the `gcloud` command-line tool to authenticate.
+3. Use the `gcloud` command-line tool to authenticate.
 Execute the following command in the terminal or command prompt:

     ```bash
     gcloud auth application-default login